ofeksadlo/lichess-cheat/README.md

 If the opponent moved faster than that (By preselecting his move). </br>
 Than the program will miss the clients move.
 And any predictions from this point will be wrong.</br>
 This can be fixed by detecting last mouse click position.
 But as far</br>
-as education challenge this project is done.
+as education challenge this project is done.</br>
-So don't even bother trying Bullet mode.
+Don't even bother trying Bullet mode.
 It can barley handle Blitz.
 In long time modes like Rapid or Classical it works perfectly.
 * The program only tested with Chrome on resolution 1920x1080 and the zoom needs to be 100%
 * Although the program doesn't snapshot the mouse.</br> Make sure the Board window doesn't get on top of the real board.
 * Technically you can make the program to work with any kind of browser on any kind of zoom.